By John Burns, Ph.D.

 The real Voice of the Customer method was published in the leading market research journal, Marketing Science, in 1993.
 Marketing Science is a peer-reviewed academic journal, not a popular business magazine or self-published book.
 The writing in this journal is in the public domain.
 The method involves no black boxes or proprietary techniques.
 None are necessary for the method to work for you, just as it’s worked for others.
 The original article is titled, appropriately enough, “The Voice of the Customer.”
 This was the first use of this now-popular term.
 You can request a copy of the article here.

 “The Voice of the Customer” was co-authored by AMS co-founder, John Hauser, of the MIT Sloan School, and Abbie Griffin, then at MIT and now at the University of Utah.
 It is research about how to conduct customer research to support innovation.
 It shows evidence for and against various methods, and it arrives at a set of recommendations, based on evidence, that form the most effective and efficient way to conduct research to support innovation.
 These methods have been proven to work for nearly three decades of real-world practice.

 The real Voice of the Customer is a proven, scientific method.
-It’s worked for leading companies for nearly 30 years.
+It’s worked for leading companies for over 30 years.
 And, if you do it the right way, it will help you develop successful products, services, and distinctive customer experiences.